hetida/hetida-designer/docs/overview.md

 On the other hand, it enables **professional software or data engineers** to invoke, use, automate and integrate these artifacts and provide and receive data to/from them: Executing is just a REST call away, immediately.
 Adapters can be written to provide controlled and discoverable access to development as well as production data sources and sinks.

 ### From a technical point of view
-hetida designer manages (versioning, lifecycle), exposes (Rest, Kafka) and scalably runs Python code and workflows while decoupling data access and result extraction via its adapter system.
+hetida designer manages (versioning, lifecycle), exposes (Rest, Kafka) and scalably runs Python code and workflows while decoupling data access and egress via its adapter system.
 It furthermore integrates metadata in an opinionated way and treats visualization as a first class output, even for automated production runs.

 hetida designer typically runs on Kubernetes to enable appropriate scaling, in particular for its runtime.
 Often it is part of a larger data (iot, timeseries) platform setup, like https://hetida.io/en/.
 A docker-compose setup is provided for small installations and trying out hetida designer.